This easy gram flour flatbread recipe has only 2 ingredients. It takes just a few minutes to make and can be used for breakfast, lunch or dinner.

 What Can Go Wrong When Making Gram Flour Flatbread?

-It always looks so easy when you see a video of somebody making flatbread on Youtube but the truth is, it might not look like that when you first try it out.
+It always looks so easy when you see somebody making flatbread on Youtube but the truth is, it might not look like that when you first try it out.

 What can go wrong?

 Well the most common thing that can go topsy-turvy is that when you go to turn your flatbread over, you find it’s just a big mush and doesn’t flip.
 So you scrape at it a bit more and end up with lumps of flatbread instead of that perfect, beautiful, thin flatbread.

 If this happens, don’t worry, it still tastes good and the next one will be better!

 Normally it’s because you didn’t wait long enough before trying to flip.
 When the flatbread is cooked, it will flip.
 Other mistakes are not letting the pan heat up enough before pouring in the batter or not having the heat at the right level.

 - Make sure that the pan is really hot before you pour in the batter.